-If you wear gold jewelry every day, it’s exposed to wear and tear and can lose its shine.
-The good news is that you don’t need to bring your gold pieces to a jeweler with special jewelry-cleaning equipment to clean gold jewelry, you can do it at home.
+If you wear gold jewelry, you will notice that over time it starts to lose its shine.
+The good news is that you don’t need to bring your gold pieces to a jeweler with special jewelry-cleaning equipment to clean gold jewelry.
+You can clean gold jewelry at home.

-In this article, we’ll give you tips on how to clean different types of gold jewelry properly.
+In this article, we’ll give you all the tips on how to clean gold jewelry properly without damaging it.

 - How to Clean Gold Jewelry at Home